In addition to searching the library catalog, you can also search the rare books and manuscripts collections directly from the SCRC website.

 Archival Materials: Items such as manuscript collections can be searched through the SCRC’s Finding Aids.
 There are multiple ways to both browse and search the manuscript collections at SCRC:

-To begin browsing by subject, select the appropriate option form the “Browsing Categories,” as shown above.
+You can also browsing by subject.
 Select a subject from the options listed at the top of the screen, as shown below, to see collections associated with those topics.
 Finally, select the Finding Aid for the collection you wish to view.

 To perform a Basic Search by keyword simply enter the word or phrase in which you are interested.
 To search for Finding Aids containing a specific phrase, enclose that phrase in quotation marks, as shown below.
 The results page will display the Finding Aids for collections containing materials related to the keyword or phrase.
 You may further refine these results by selecting criteria from the scrolling menus on the left of the screen (see “Browsing Alphabetically by Creator or Collection Title,” above).
 Finally, select the Finding Aid for the collection you wish to view.